Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

 An application control (app control) is a way of sharing an application's functionality with other applications.
-Using another application's features through application controls reduces the time and effort needed to develop your own application.
+Using another application's features through application controls reduces the time and effort needed to develop your application.

 An application can be launched by the user from the launcher or by another application through the application control.
 The application